Finance for your horticultural company

 Expanding acreage to grow your business could help you achieve economies of scale.
 The cost of suitable agricultural land varies substantially across the regions, but any acquisitions are likely to require large-scale funding.

-Commercial mortgages can be used to buy any kind of commercial property, and agricultural mortgages can be particularly suitable for agricultural land, premises or an existing business.
+Commercial Mortgages can be used to buy any kind of commercial property, and agricultural mortgages can be particularly suitable for agricultural land, premises or existing business.
 Repayments can be spread over up to 25 years, and interest rates are agreed on an individual basis.

-Commercial property finance <link> is arranged on an individual basis, and we can help you find the most appropriate lenders for your horticultural business.
+Commercial Property Finance is arranged on an individual basis, and we can help you find the most appropriate lenders for your horticultural business.

 Technology is becoming ever more important to drive efficiency and profitability in the horticultural industry.
 Pickers, conveyors and chillers have been essential for years.
 They are being joined by new developments, such as drones to monitor your crops.
 Even pot growing supported by robotics may be on the horizon, while anaerobic digestion, biomass, wind and solar power are all becoming key to efficient diversified rural businesses.